Rectangular diagrams of surfaces: distinguishing Legendrian knots: A test for equivalence of Legendrian links

 All the useful information about a realization~$(\Pi,\phi)$ of~$D=(\delta^+,\delta^-)$ is actually contained in the diagram~$\Pi$ equipped with the induced correspondence between the rectangles of~$\Pi$ and the points from~$\delta^+\cap\delta^-$, so we will often omit mentioning the corresponding embedding~$\phi$ and refer to the diagram~$\Pi$ as a realization of~$D$.

-Suppose we are given a dividing code $\bigl(\{s_1^+,\ldots,s_{k}^+\},\{s_1^-,\ldots,s_l^-\}\bigr)$ of an admissible dividing configuration and want to find its realizations.
-If properness of the realization is not required, then this task amounts to finding rectangular diagrams~$\Pi$ that admit a numeration of rectangles such that every number assigned to a rectangle~$r\in\Pi$ appears in a sequence $s_i^+$ for some~$i$ (and also in the sequence $s_j^-$ for some~$j$) and the following holds: \begin{enumerate} \item the top right vertex of the $i$th rectangle of~$\Pi$ coincides with the bottom left vertex of the~$j$th one if and only if one of the sequences~$s_i^+$, $i=1,\ldots,k$, contains a subsequence~$(i,j)$; \item the top left vertex of the $i$th rectangle of~$\Pi$ coincides with the bottom right vertex of the~$j$th one if and only if one of the sequences~$s_i^-$, $i=1,\ldots,k$, contains a subsequence~$(i,j)$. \end{enumerate}
+Suppose we are given a dividing code $\bigl(\{s_1^+,\ldots,s_{k}^+\},\{s_1^-,\ldots,s_l^-\}\bigr)$ of an admissible dividing configuration, and want to find its realizations.
+If properness of the realization is not required, then this task amounts to finding rectangular diagrams~$\Pi$ that admit a numeration of rectangles such that every number assigned to a rectangle~$r\in\Pi$ appears in the sequence $s_i^+$ for some~$i$ (and also in the sequence $s_j^-$ for some~$j$) and the following holds: \begin{enumerate} \item the top right vertex of the $i$th rectangle of~$\Pi$ coincides with the bottom left vertex of the~$j$th one if and only if $i$ is followed by~$j$ in one of the sequences~$s_m^+$, $m=1,\ldots,k$; \item the top left vertex of the $i$th rectangle of~$\Pi$ coincides with the bottom right vertex of the~$j$th one if and only if $i$ is followed by~$j$ in one of the sequences~$s_m^-$, $m=1,\ldots,l$. \end{enumerate}

-\begin{exam} Shown in Figure~\ref{fig8-example} on the left is a Seifert surface for the figure eight knot, endowed with a dividing configuration~$D=(\delta^+,\delta^-)$ with~$\delta^+$ shown in green and~$\delta^-$ in red (see Convention~\ref{color-conv} below for an additional clarification).
+\begin{exam} Shown in Figure~\ref{fig8-example} on the left is a Seifert surface for the Figure Eight knot endowed with a dividing configuration~$D=(\delta^+,\delta^-)$, with~$\delta^+$ shown in green and~$\delta^-$ in red (see Convention~\ref{color-conv} below for further clarification).
 This configuration can be encoded as follows:

-The central picture in Figure~\ref{canonic} provides an example of a proper realization of~$D$ (more precisely, it is a rectangular diagram of a surface that gives rise to a proper realization of~$D$).
+The central picture in Figure~\ref{fig8-example} provides an example of a proper realization of~$D$ (more precisely, it is a rectangular diagram of a surface that gives rise to a proper realization of~$D$).
 The intersection points of~$\delta^+$ and~$\delta^-$ and the rectangles of the realization are numbered accordingly.

-The right picture in Figure~\ref{canonic} provides an example of a realization of~$D$ that is not proper.
+The right picture in Figure~\ref{fig8-example} provides an example of a realization of~$D$ that is not proper.
 Indeed, one can see that the boundary of the corresponding surface is unknotted.

 \end{exam}